International Women’s Day: Celebrating Girl (Em)Power

 “When I continued training, I started having that confidence and courage.
 If I am a good Box Girl, I will show the rest on how to believe in themselves.” - Grace

 When we traveled to Kenya to see Box Girls in action, we met Grace – and at 13 years old, Grace already knows she wants to do something amazing with her life.
-She wants to help other girls in her community stand up for themselves and pursue their dreams, whether that is becoming a doctor, or engineer or simply living a life free from violence.
+She wants to help other girls in her community stand up for themselves, become empowered women, and pursue their dreams, whether that is becoming a doctor, or engineer or simply living a life free from violence.

 Girls face many challenges where Grace is from in Koro Kocho, a slum in Nairobi, Kenya.
 Here, women and girls are vulnerable to abuse and aren’t afforded the same rights or opportunities as men.
 But girls like Grace, and programs like Box Girls, are changing that.